livepeer/docs/docs/source/getting_started.rst

 Rinkeby Testnet
 ---------------

 Livepeer also runs on the Ethereum Rinkeby testnet.
 If you want to try out Livepeer without spending real Ether / Livepeer tokens, you can simply run Livepeer with ``livepeer -rinkeby``.
+Note: Change the price you are willing to pay to 200 to avoid being paired with a faulty transcoder.
+(15 - Set broadcast config)

 .. _fund: